-To ensure more effective controls over the unexpended obligation estimate in support of the FY 2024 AFR, the Department plans to continue its engagement with the contract firm that supported the Department's efforts in FY 2023.
-Through this engagement, the Department will continue its efforts to gather information in support of the existing estimation methodology or, if necessary, adjust the methodology used in support of the FY 2024 AFR.
-ETA anticipates that these efforts will continue throughout FY 2024.
+As a result, the Department will continue to investigate new, more effective controls over the unexpended obligation estimate in support of the FY 2025 AFR.
+While the Department believes that the unpaid obligation for FY 2025 will continue to decrease, the Department will continue to seek additional supporting information for the existing methodology or, if appropriate, adjust the methodology used in support of the FY 2025 AFR.
+ETA will continue these efforts throughout FY 2025.